-Preferred Preparation: Successful completion of two semesters of Stage 1 English at a C grade or higher.
+Prerequisite: Successful completion of two semesters of Stage 1 English (C grade or higher).

 Course Description: Students analyse the interrelationship of author, text, and audience, with an emphasis on how language and stylistic features shape ideas and perspectives in a range of contexts.
 Students explore how the purpose of a text is achieved through application of text conventions and stylistic choices to position the audience to respond to ideas and perspectives.